arthur-hagopian/CP2K_Theory/water_molecule/results.md

 </p>

 <p align="center">
-  Figure 1 — s-, p-, and d-projected density of states (PDOS) of an isolated H₂O molecule.
+  Figure 1 — Projected density of states (PDOS) of an isolated H₂O molecule.
 Energies are referenced to the Fermi level.</em>
 </p>

 ## Description